What is a Digital Twin?

 A digital twin can focus on a single component, such as the gearbox of a Formula 1 race car.
 A digital twin can also operate at the asset level, which might be the combined engine and gearbox.
 A system-level digital twin would be the entire car.

-What Are the Benefits of a Digital Twin?
+What are the Benefits of a Digital Twin?

 Some of the benefits of digital twins include: